Snaacky/thewiki/docs/tutorials/comparison.md

 For example, if you have a 720p and 1080p source, you can either:
- - Upscale the 720p source to 1080p using `EwaLanczos`
+ - Upscale the 720p source to 1080p using `EwaLanczos`.

   ```py
   ## Scaling: Modify the output resolution of specified clips, use EwaLanczos for upscaling OR Hermite for downscaling (both are equivalent scaling to mpv's high-quality profile)